IBM/ibm-block-csi-driver/README.md

 DISCLAIMER: The driver is provided as is, without warranty.

-Full documentation can be found in the [IBM knowledge center](www.ibm.com/support/knowledgecenter/SSRQ8T).
+Full documentation can be found on the [IBM knowledge center](www.ibm.com/support/knowledgecenter/SSRQ8T).

 ## Table of content:
 * [Prerequisites for driver installation](#prerequisites-for-driver-installation)